 - personal matters.
 Things specific to you that will constrain when you can do the ride such as work, prior commitments, family matters etc.

-Once you have a date set (or at least penciled in) you can start planning your activities.
+Once you have a date set (or at least pencilled in) you can start planning your activities.
 To illustrate this I have set out below how I set about planning my trip.

 After months of dithering I started actually ‘planning’ over the Christmas break.
 Initially this involved picking a date [after due consultation process with spouse – highly recommended] and marking it on the calendar.